 The quality of a bicycle wheel is in the building

-You can choose all the best components, but if your wheel isn’t built to a high standard it will be just another wheel.
+You can choose all the best components, but if your bicycle wheel isn’t built to a high standard it will be just another wheel.

 Bicycle Wheel Building Options

-If you would like something different I can build to spoke patterns such as “Crows Foot”, “Three Leading, Three Trailing” and others, The use of exotic spoke patterns is purely aesthetic and generally does not result in a better wheel.
+If you would like something different I can build to spoke patterns such as “Crows Foot”, “Three Leading, Three Trailing” and others.
+The use of exotic spoke patterns is purely aesthetic and generally does not result in a better wheel.

-If you are restoring a classic or vintage bicycle you will probably want to keep the wheels as authentic as possible.
+If you are restoring a classic or vintage bicycle you will want to keep the wheels as authentic as possible.
 British bicycle wheels were set up a little differently to continental wheels.
 Choosing the correct spokes and lacing pattern is especially important for a correctly restored wheel.

 Some optional extras

-Sapim alloy nipples which are made to the polyax design are much lighter in weight than nickel plated brass polyax nipples.
+Sapim alloy nipples which are made to the Polyax design are much lighter in weight than nickel-plated brass Polyax nipples.
 These are available at £10 extra per wheel.
-Alloy nipples will only be offered when building with Sapim double butted spokes.
+Alloy nipples will only be offered when building with Sapim double-butted spokes.

-Stainless steel non-butted spokes and Sapim butted spokes are available in black by special order at £15 extra per wheel.
+Stainless steel non-butted spokes and Sapim butted spokes are available in black by special order at £20 extra per wheel.